Destivano/AI_Smart_Recruitment_System/README.md

 This project was developed during a hackathon organized by **Veo**, with the goal of creating an intelligent system to assist HR recruiters in evaluating candidates more effectively during video interviews.
 This project was developed with a team of 6 engineering students.
 Each one had its own tasks to do.
 The project was finally presented as a website called AICRUIT.

+I was responsible for developing the AI agents.

 ## 🚀 Project Overview

 The **AI Smart Recruitment System** integrates multiple AI agents to automate and enhance the recruitment process.
 It includes functionalities for analyzing candidate behavior during interviews and extracting actionable insights from resumes.